Gazette’s Fair photos available for purchase online - Xenia Gazette

-XENIA — The Xenia Daily Gazette newspaper staff is attending the Greene County Fair each day this week covering various events and taking photos.
+XENIA — The Xenia Daily Gazette newspaper staff attended the Greene County Fair July 29 through Aug.
+4 covering various events and taking photos.

 All photos taken by newspaper staff are available for purchase on our website www.xeniagazette.com.